Faith Ringgold: Selected exhibitions

 In 2019, a major retrospective of Ringgold's work was mounted by London's Serpentine Galleries, from June 6 until September 8.
 This was Ringgold's first show at a European institution.
-Her first career retrospective in her hometown opened at the New Museum, New York in 2022 before traveling to the De Young Museum, San Francisco.
-From there it moved to the Musee Picasso in Paris and then in November 2023 to the Museum of Contemporary Art in Chicago.

 In 2020, Ringgold's work was featured in Polyphonic: Celebrating PAMM's Fund for African American Art, a group show at Pérez Art Museum Miami highlighting artists in the museum collection acquired through the PAMM Fund for African American Art, an initiative created in 2013.
 Along with Ringgold, the exhibiting artists included Tschabalala Self, Xaviera Simmons, Romare Bearden, Juana Valdez, Edward Clark, Kevin Beasley, and others.

+In 2022, the New Museum organized a retrospective Faith Ringgold: American People, exhibiting works created over her career.
+It was exhibited at the New Museum from February 17 – June 5, 2022; it traveled to the de Young Museum, Fine Arts Museum of San Francisco (July 16 – November 27, 2022), the Musee Picasso (January 31 – July 2, 2023), and Museum of Contemporary Art Chicago November 18, 2023 – February 25, 2024).
+The catalog was edited by Massimiliano Gioni and Gary Carrion-Murayari (ISBN 978-1-838-66422-0).

 Ringgold was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

+From June 27 to October 12, 2025, the High Museum of Art exhibited Faith Ringgold: Seeing Children, describing it as "the most comprehensive exhibition to date of the artist's original children's books" and part of the High's "exhibition series celebrating the art and authors of children's books".

+In 2025, a retrospective of Ringgold's work was shown at the Jack Shainman Gallery in its inaugural exhibition dedicated to the trailblazing American artist, author, educator and activist.